 - Overall, how satisfied were you with the course and the learning material?
 Least Satisfied 1 2 3 4 5 6 7 8 9 10 Most Satisfied - 2.
 Please identify the 3 units you found most beneficial and why?

-Unit 5 Patient monitoring Unit 7 Premature baby incubators Unit 10 Hygiene Guidelines unit 11 and unit 9 learning new things at first is a bit challenge
+Unit 5 Patient monitoring

+Unit 7 Premature baby incubators

+Unit 10 Hygiene Guidelines

 These Units were such an eye opener and have broadened my knowledge especially that of Hygiene Guidelines greatly appreciate.